 It appears that recently, businesses have begun to accept the phenomena of digital marketing.
-Large corporations especially are making moves to shrink their offline marketing budget and dumping a huge chunk of it into digital channels such as the social media and the like.
+According to Aliff Mazli, a digital marketing consultant based in Malaysia, large corporations especially are making moves to shrink their offline marketing budget and dumping a huge chunk of it into digital channels such as the social media and the like.

 The innovation of science has inevitably led to the birth of new ways to reach out to the audience.
 Even many years ago before the invention of television, newspapers were the main channel of advertising.
 Printed ads, however, had to share that used-to-be-so-big slice of cake to the television as it became more affordable and accessible to families with average income.

 Today, with the advancement of technology and the constant need for mobility, smartphones are becoming more significant in people’s lives, that even “smartphone addiction” is starting to be considered as the “millennial disease”.
 But in this article, we’re not going to discuss the problems of mass smartphone addiction.
-Instead, with a piece of mind from Aliff Mazli, a digital marketing consultant based in Malaysia, we’re going to touch on the shift of trend and how it is affecting businesses, and where to go next.
+Instead, with a piece of mind from Aliff Mazli, we’re going to touch on the shift of trend and how it is affecting businesses, and where to go next.

 The Mobile-First World We’re Living In Now